-A solo Christmas is not what I had planned moving down to Florida in August.
+A solo Christmas is not what I had moved down to Florida.
 Dealing with the circumstances of not being able afford flying back for Christmas and my nephew’s 2nd birthday, I decided to take my long awaited trip to another Florida beach.

 Cocoa Beach is about an hour from East Orlando and if you drive like the locals, 45 minutes.
 Driving on 50 East, I95S to Miami and A1A East was the fastest I have driven in awhile.
 The most I go now-a-days is touching 60 to and from work.
 Cruising down I95 at 80 and having others pass me, it tempted me to push my car to limits I have not touched since being back home.
-It was one of the most thrilling drives I have had in along time just from the feeling that everyone was going just as fast and my need for speed.
+It was one of the most thrilling drives I have had in along time.

 It is a beautiful drive and whenever I feel lonely or the need to get away I get up and go on a whim to a place I have not explored yet.
 I tossed the idea of Tampa and realized it was too far to visit and get the most out of the day leaving around noon.

 I enjoy eating, exploring, and talking to locals.
 This was a festive, dimly lit pub with some amazing crab and krab cake sandwiches.
 Bar food is one of my favorite choices because it is on the cheaper side and every bar has its own touch.
 A cheeseburger from Pullman, WA may taste slightly different from a cheeseburger in Cocoa Beach, Florida.
 From the produce provider, meat supplier, cook, etc. everything makes a difference.